mikejoh/devstack-on-kvm/README.md

 _Please note that my interface were named `ens3`._

-2. Assing floating IPs to e.g. Loadbalancers or instances
+2. Associating floating IPs to e.g. Loadbalancers or instances
 3. Update security groups if needed, i had to allow more in the `default` security group (created automatically)
 4. Update your local routing table, i needed to do the following: